napari/napari/docs/index.md

 # napari

-## Visualize images, NumPy arrays, or other arrays.
+## Visualize images, NumPy arrays, or other arrays

 Napari is a fast multi-dimensional image viewer in Python and for Python.
 (But it *might* be useful for you outside of